FIDE World Chess Championship 2004: Format

-One source of criticism, in common with when it has been used for previous FIDE championships, has been the event's format.
-In particular, the relatively quick time controls have been controversial.
-(90 minutes for the first 40 moves, followed by 15 minutes until the end of the game and an incremental time of 30 seconds per move from move one.)
-Zhang Zhong, for example, said that "the time limit is too fast for such a World Championship.
+The time controls were increased by 15 minutes compared to 2002 (90 minutes instead of 75 minutes for the first 40 moves, followed by 15 minutes until the end of the game and an incremental time of 30 seconds per move from move one.)
+But Zhang Zhong still said "the time limit is too fast for such a World Championship.
 We should call it a World Cup … a World Championship needs more classic time controls" and Nigel Short claimed that "If you took the top 100 players and survey their opinion you would probably find around 75% are against this time control".

 Another criticism centered on the knockout format of the tournament.
 Although knockout matches had been used prior to the introduction of this tournament format, the brevity of these matches (Best of 2 elimination matches with a Best of 6 Championship Match, as opposed to the Best of 10 elimination matches and Best of 24 Championship Match seen in earlier cycles) led many to consider them to be of little value in determining the better player.